IronChariot/aiko-coop-ai-rpg/README.md

 - AI Partner that accompanies you on your adventure
 - Persistent story state that can be saved and loaded
 - Turn-based gameplay with natural conversation flow
+- Special turn controls:
+  - End action with `...` to skip partner and get quick GM response
+  - End action with `~` to skip GM and get quick partner response

 ## Setup